felipetsi/attikgrc/INSTALL.md

  * After create the user is necessary create now "attikgrc" Database
    * A example how to do this is: # sudo -u postgres psql -c "CREATE DATABASE attikgrc WITH OWNER = arm_user;"

-Change the password of arm_user in database connecntion file
+Set the password of arm_user in database connecntion file

 ```
 # vi /var/www/attikgrc/include/conn_db.php